datlt4/Video_Codec_SDK/README.md

   ```
 </details>

-# LOW LATENCY
+# <span style="color:red">♧ LOW LATENCY ♣

 This sample application demonstrates low latency decoding feature.
 This feature helps to get output frame as soon as it is decoded without any delay.

-The feature will work for streams having I and P frames only.
+The feature will work for streams having [`I` and `P` frames](#video_compression_picture_types) only.

+[**_[cited]_**](https://en.wikipedia.org/wiki/Video_compression_picture_types)<a name="video_compression_picture_types"></a>
+In the field of video compression a video frame is compressed using different algorithms with different advantages and disadvantages, centered mainly around amount of data compression.
+These different algorithms for video frames are called picture types or frame types.
+The three major picture types used in the different video algorithms are `I`, `P` and `B`.
+They are different in the following characteristics:

+- `I‑frames` are the least compressible but don't require other video frames to decode.
+- `P‑frames` can use data from previous frames to decompress and are more compressible than `I‑frames`.
+- `B‑frames` can use both previous and forward frames for data reference to get the highest amount of data compression.

+# <span style="color:red">♤♠